-2.5.2 Remittances
+2.7.2 Remittances

 The systems supporting the movement of cash and stock to and from the sub post office are integrated into Horizon through Remittance transactions (colloquially referred to as Rems).
 There is no suggestion in this case that there were problems with the operation of the Remittance system.
 However, it should be noted that I am currently instructed in other cases in which the defendant suggests that the system gives rise to incorrect cash balances being recorded on the branch system.
-The Post Office has not, at this stage, provided me with an opportunity to investigate these claims.
+The Post Office have not, at this stage, provided me with an opportunity to investigate these claims.
+In what way is this relevant?